 logicalLocation.fullyQualifiedName (§3.26.4): a fully qualified logical name.

-location.fullyQualifiedLogicalName (§3.22.3): a fully qualified logical name, with one rare exception (see §3.22.3).
+location.fullyQualifiedLogicalName (§3.22.3): a fully qualified logical name.

-The property names in the object specified by run.logicalLocations (§3.12.12): fully qualified logical names, with one rare exception (see §3.22.3).

 Whenever possible, logical names and fully qualified logical names SHALL conform to the syntax of the programming language in which the programmatic construct specified by the logical location was expressed.

 EXAMPLE 1: The fully qualified logical name of the C++ method f(void) in class C in namespace N is "N::C::f(void)".
 Its logical name is "f(void)".